apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 * **recordReader_class**

     Specifies a fully-qualified class name of a custom RecordReader.
-    Default value is `org.apache.hadoop.hive.ql.exec.TextRecordReader`
+    A default value is `org.apache.hadoop.hive.ql.exec.TextRecordReader`

 * **recordWriter_class**

     Specifies a fully-qualified class name of a custom RecordWriter.
-    Default value is `org.apache.hadoop.hive.ql.exec.TextRecordWriter`.
+    A default value is `org.apache.hadoop.hive.ql.exec.TextRecordWriter`.

 * **script**

-    Specify a command to process data.
+    Specifies a command to process data.

-* **boolean_expression**

-    Specifies any expression that evaluates to a result type `boolean`.
-Two or more expressions may be combined together using the logical operators ( `AND`, `OR` ).

-* **expression**

-    Specifies combination of one or more values, operators and SQL functions that results in a value.

-### Without Hive support Mode

-Spark scripts transform can run without `-Phive` or `SparkSession.builder.enableHiveSupport()`.
-In this case, now spark only use script transform with `ROW FORMAT DELIMITED` and treat all value passed to script as a string.

-### With Hive Support Mode

-When built Spark with `-Phive` and started Spark SQL with `enableHiveSupport()`, spark can use script transform with Hive SerDe and both `ROW FORMAT DELIMITED`.

 ### Schema-less Script Transforms